alonzi/DAACS-Intro-to-R/README.md

 Now let's go hunting

+1. We are going to look at some code but ... you have one job ... identify functions.
+Resist the temptation to understand what the code does.
-1. Click on this link ---> [link](https://github.com/TJF-Monticello/Chronology/blob/master/MCD-CA%20Code/CA_MCD_URCode.R)
+2. Click on this link ---> [link](https://github.com/TJF-Monticello/Chronology/blob/master/MCD-CA%20Code/CA_MCD_URCode.R)
-2. Read the code but don't try to understand anything, just identify functions.
-For everyone you see write down the line number and the function
+3. Read the code but don't try to understand anything, just identify functions.
+For everyone you see recordn the line number and the function
     * eg: line 10, library
     * eg: line 11, library
     * eg: line 33, dbGetQuery